-Complex socio-technical systems Present market trends push forward the deployment and operation of complex software-based socio-technical systems of systems that have to be dependable
+Present market trends push forward the deployment and operation of complex software-based socio-technical systems of systems that have to be dependable (safetycritical infrastructures: Transportation, Energy, Information, Government, Banking, ...)

+Dependable Systems

+For a computer based safety-critical system, the safety of the system depends strongly on its computers.

+Faults are unexpected events that may compromise the system functionality

+Faults in computer systems:

+- hardware faults - software faults

+General questions:

+how to build dependable computer-based systems? can we justifiably trust the dependability of such systems?

+Computer-based systems

-Computer controlled systems Can we justifiably trust the dependability of such systems?
-Hw and sw systems relaying on hidden components - A system is as strong as its weakest component - Design failures: unintended system function due to incomplete problem description - Human failure: the system includes the operator. - Hursh environment (wide temperature range , ...)
-Computer failures differ from failures of other equipment - Subtler failures than "breaking down" or "stopping working", ... - The computer is used to store information: there are many ways information can be wrong, many different effects both within and outside the computer - Small hidden faults may have large effects (digital machine) Computer designers and programmers would be students of reliability and so do computer system users D. P. Siewiorek R.S.
-Swarz, Reliable Computer Systems, Prentice Hall, 1992 Dependability foundations Supporting reading A. Avizienis, J.C.
-Laprie, B. Randell, C. Landwehr Basic Concepts and Taxonomy of Dependable and Secure Computing IEEE Transactions on Dependable and Secure Computing, Vol. 1, N. 1, 2004 Dependability: a definition Dependability is "that property of a computer system such that reliance can justifiably be placed on the service it delivers" If the system stops delivering the intended service, we call this a failure.
+Hw and sw systems relaying on hidden components

+- A system is as strong as its weakest component - Design failures: unintended system function due to incomplete problem description - Human failure: the system includes the operator. - Hursh environment (wide temperature range , ...)

+Computer failures differ from failures of other equipment

+- Subtler failures than "breaking down" or "stopping working", ... - The computer is used to store information: there are many ways information can be wrong, many different effects both within and outside the computer - Small hidden faults may have large effects (digital machine)

+Computer designers and programmers would be students of reliability and so do computer system users

+D. P. Siewiorek R.S.
+Swarz, Reliable Computer Systems, Prentice Hall, 1992

+Dependability: basic concepts and terminology

+Supporting reading

+A. Avizienis, J.C.
+Laprie, B. Randell, C. Landwehr Basic Concepts and Taxonomy of Dependable and Secure Computing IEEE Transactions on Dependable and Secure Computing, Vol. 1, N. 1, 2004

+Dependability: a definition

+Dependability is "that property of a computer system such that reliance can justifiably be placed on the service it delivers"

+If the system stops delivering the intended service, we call this a failure.

 Trust in a computer controlled system could be justified through numbers that show the quality level of the system.
-Such numbers are obtained using probabilities and statistical methods In the field of safety critical systems, for example in the avionic field, a rate of occurrence of failures of 10-9 was set as a design target Dependability attributes Dependability is a concept that encompasses multiple properties - Availability readiness for correct service - Reliability continuity of correct service - Safety absence of catastrophic consequences on the user(s) and the environment - Confidentiality
+Such numbers are obtained using probabilities and statistical methods

+In the field of safety critical systems, for example in the avionic field, a rate of occurrence of failures of 10-9 was set as a design target

+Dependability attributes

+Dependability is a concept that encompasses multiple properties readiness for correct service continuity of correct service

+- Availability

+- Reliability

+- Safety

-the absence of unauthorized disclosure of information
+absence of catastrophic consequences on the user(s) and the environment the absence of unauthorized disclosure of information absence of improper system alterations

-- Integrity

-absence of improper system alterations

-- Maintainability
+- Confidentiality

-ability to undergo modifications and repairs